josoriora/solid-swift/README.md

 Current solution still breaks Liskov substitution principle, parent class can not be replaced by child class without modifying behavior.

 This issue is solved by not violating the design by contract rules which are depicted below.
-In general The Square is a Rectangle design is not a good solution and a proper solution it involves using a Shape interface as in previous examples.
+In general The Square is a Rectangle design is not a good solution and a proper solution involves using a Shape interface as in previous examples.

 ## Design by Contract: